As you’ve probably heard,

 Firefox 2 came out this week.
 I’ve had the chance to download and use the browser a bit, discovering that Firefox is basically

-in the First Look we published back in July.
+as we described in the First Look we published back in July.
 There are quite a few new features (though not all are visible to the end user), along with an improved interface.

 Since I wrote that first look, of course, some things have changed.
 Here are a few updates to points I made in the First Look: